gina-alaska/alaska_affordable_energy_model/docs/source/commands.rst

 .. _CLI:

 ************
-CLI Commands
+Command Line Interface (CLI) Commands
 ************

 General
 =======

 Here is a description of the Commands for the Alaska Affordable Energy Model (AAEM) Command Line Interface (CLI).
 The CLI can be accessed by calling aaem.

 .. code-block:: bash